America's Health Rankings, United Health Foundation Logo

 • Using technology to schedule reminders.

 Providing postpartum depression screening guidelines to health care providers and connecting women with community resources can further improve postpartum care.
-The Centers for Medicare & Medicaid Services’ Maternal & Child Health Initiative provides states with resources to improve the rate and content of postpartum visits among Medicaid and Children’s Health Insurance Program (CHIP) populations.
+The Centers for Medicare & Medicaid Services’ Maternal & Child Health Initiative has published a resource on state-level strategies to improve the rate and content of postpartum visits among those enrolled in Medicaid or the Children’s Health Insurance Program (CHIP).

 Ranji, Usha, Ivette Gomez, and Alina Salganicoff.
-2021.
 “Expanding Postpartum Medicaid Coverage.”
 Issue Brief.
-KFF. https://www.kff.org/womens-health-policy/issue-brief/expanding-postpartum-medicaid-coverage/.
+KFF, March 9, 2021. https://www.kff.org/womens-health-policy/issue-brief/expanding-postpartum-medicaid-coverage/.

 Current Reports